Sweat Reduction

 SKIN VITALITY PROUDLY SERVING CANADIANS SINCE 1992

-For those who experience access sweat, more than what is required to regulate body temperature, may have a medical condition otherwise known as hyperhidrosis.
-Skin Vitality offers the solution of Botox® injections to preventing the release of a chemical that signals the sweat glands to activate.
+For those who experience excess sweat, more than what is required to regulate body temperature, may have a medical condition otherwise known as hyperhidrosis.
+Skin Vitality offers Botox® injections to prevent the release of a chemical that signals the sweat glands to activate.

 MONTHLY SPECIALS